rsksmart/docs-style-guide/en/index.md

 ![Product logo](../media/logo.png)

-This is an as yet incomplete guide to the language and style conventions used for Rootstock documentation projects.
+This is a working guide to the language and style conventions used for Rootstock documentation projects.

 Based on: